RoyLab42/QData.Net/README.md

 }
 ```

-This service enables the client-side more flexibility on any data query they want.
+This service enables the client-side flexibility on any kind of data query.

 - `selector` is a list of property names separated by commas (,)
 - `filter` is a query expression in the form of [Polish Notation](https://en.wikipedia.org/wiki/Polish_notation)